overhide/remotestorage-tutorial/README.md

-What we're also transparently achieving is reliable storage of the app's state in user's storage:  both local and remote.
-In fact, if you press F5 in your <a target="_blank" href="https://overhide.github.io/remotestorage-tutorial/1-rs.html">RENDERED PRVIEW</a>, the `client` will cause a `change` notification to our handler from the browser's local-storage.
+What we're also transparently achieving is reliable persistence of the app's state in our user's provided storage:  both local and remote.
+In fact, if you press F5 in your <a target="_blank" href="https://overhide.github.io/remotestorage-tutorial/1-rs.html">RENDERED PRVIEW</a>, after the page refresh the first thing the `client` will do is cause a `change` notification to our handler with the last app's state it was continuously caching in the browser's local-storage.